The rising temperature in the peak of an Indian summer sets the perfect tone for our blog topic- Precision Air Conditioning for IT applications.

-The Online UPS is a type of UPS in which delivers power through the battery to the load as the batteries in it are directly connected to the inverter.
+The Online UPS is a type of UPS that delivers power through the battery to the load as the batteries in it are directly connected to the inverter.
 This eliminates the need for a power switch in case of an online UPS.
 When the power supply fails, the UPS keeps on delivering power to the load with the help of the current drawn from the batteries.
-The converting of this current is mainly through a DC- AC inverter.
+The conversion of this current is mainly through a DC- AC inverter.
 The current that comes in as AC is converted into DC which is used to charge the battery and the load through the inverter.

 Also Read: Questions To Ask Before UPS Purchase!

-Online UPS is highly recommended in case of equipment that are highly sensitive to irregularities and fluctuations in power.
-The Online UPS has acceptance for extreme voltage fluctuations and do not need to rely on the battery all the time.
+Online UPS is highly recommended in case of equipment that is highly sensitive to irregularities and fluctuations in power.
+The Online UPS has acceptance for extreme voltage fluctuations and does not need to rely on the battery all the time.
 Also, the output frequency is of fixed configuration.
 Since Online UPS does not have a switching mechanism and the inverter is ON at all times, there is no significant transfer time during the failure of power.
 In Online UPS, all kinds of disturbances like power spikes, blackouts, etc are not present.
 All this makes the voltage to be regulated better.

 Online UPS provides protection to appliances at all times, no matter day or night.
 Online UPS is basically used in motor control applications as well as drives.
 It has applications in hospitals in the ICU and also in other medical equipment.
 Hence, if you are considering buying an online UPS, you should definitely try to know the technical as well as other aspects of the different types of UPS before making a choice.